dotcppfile/Serbot/README.md

 1. Linux/Windows Version.
 1. TCP Flood.
 1. UDP Flood.
+1. Gmail Bruteforcer (Workaround gmail's SMTP login)
+1. Live Bruteforcer
+1. Yahoo Bruteforcer
+1. AOL Bruteforce
+1. Custome SMTP Bruteforcer
 1. You’ll never lose your shell.
-(Commands with No Output, Wrong Commands and Interactive Programs won’t kill your shell)
+(No Output, Wrong, Interactive and Infinite commands won’t kill your shell)
 1. Never closes and is always trying to connect to the Server.
 1. Can handle any command properly, such as the cd command.
 1. Always gets back a response.
 (Command Output or Simple Client response)